 Imagine you are a freelance journalist with STEM expertise.
 You just landed three new assignments, each for a major STEM magazine!
-You will be writing scientist profiles of three Broadcom MASTERS finalists, and today you're doing your research.
+You will be writing scientist profiles of three Society for Science middle school competition finalist-level alumni, and today you're doing your research.
 Each profile is for a magazine with a unique focus, so the background information you need to gather will be different for each profile.
-For Data and Design magazine, focus on the student scientist's project design, methods and results.
+For Data & Design magazine, focus on the student scientist's project design, methods and results.
 For Future of Science, address the impact and future research possibilities that can come from the student scientist's research findings.
 For STEM Careers, focus on the student scientist's background and their pathway to their STEM research.